 - When can I start running again after shin splints?

 - How to prevent shin splints when running

 Shin splints (otherwise known as medial tibial stress syndrome) is the name for the pain that occurs in the shins or at the front of your lower legs after running or exercise.

 Repetitive stress on the shinbone and the connective tissues that attach your muscles to the bone causes pain and inflammation.

 The pain tends to begin soon after running or starting exercise.

 Whilst the pain may be dull and achy to begin with, after time can become increasingly sharp or severe, eventually stopping you from exercising.

 It’s important to rest as soon as you start to feel pain because if you try and exercise through the pain, it could eventually become chronic and continue even when you’re resting.

-If you think you have shin splints there are few a signs and symptoms to look out for.
+If you think you have shin splints there are few symptoms to look out for.